 This route allows you to enjoy the New Forest by train by linking two stations on the South West main line through the forest.
-It allows you to hop off at Ashurst and catch another train home at Brockenhurst – while enjoying the forest’s woods and heathland in between.
+Hop off at Ashurst and catch another train home at Brockenhurst – while enjoying the forest’s woods and heathland in between.

-From Ashurst Station, pass the New Forest Inn on to the main road to Lyndhurst.
-Take the path leading into Ashurst campsite.
-Walk through the site until you come to a railway bridge on your left, cross it and enter the woodland.
-Turn right and follow the cycle path to the edge of Deerleap Inclosure.
+From Ashurst Station, pass through the New Forest Inn car park on to the main road to Lyndhurst.
+Walk a short distance in the direction of Lyndhurst and then take the road leading into Ashurst campsite.
+Walk through the site and into Ashurst Wood, alongside the railway line.
+After you cross a small footbridge over a stream, you’ll come to a railway bridge on your left.
+Cross it and enter the woodland.
+Turn right through a gate about 100m after the bridge.
+Continue for 200m and follow the cycle path to the right.
+Follow the cycle path for another 1.2km to the edge of Deerleap Inclosure.

-Go through the gate and follow the path towards the road behind Balmer Lawn.
+Go through the gate and follow the path alongside Balmer Lawn until it meets the B3055.

 Taking care as you walk along the roadside, pass the famous ‘Brockenhurst Beach’ on your left.
 This part of the Lymington River is packed with families enjoying the river whenever there is good weather.

 When you reach the A337, turn left and walk into the centre of the village.
 The train station is dead ahead, or walk down Brookley Road for a selection of shops, cafes and restaurants.